 Niels Stensen (also known as Nicolaus or Nicolas Steno) was born in 1638, in staunchly Lutheran Copenhagen.
-Stensen's father was a goldsmith and court jeweler, a situation that might foretell financial security, but he died when Stensen was very small, leaving the family's finances unstable.
-Stensen's own health was fragile in his early years, placing him in the continual care of adults, and leaving him with little interest in friends his own age.
-When he was a teenager, he lost many of his friends to the plague (they chose unwise employment carting away corpses).
+Stensen's father was a goldsmith and court jeweler, a situation that might foretell financial security, but he died when Niels was very small, leaving the family's finances unstable.
+Niels Stensen's own health was fragile in his early years, placing him in the continual care of adults, and leaving him with little interest in friends his own age.
+When he was a teenager, he lost some of the few friends he did have to the plague (they chose unwise employment carting away corpses).
 The boy had an exceptional mind, though, and after hanging out in alchemy workshops and getting a basic education in language and math, he eventually attended college.
 Though his interests ranged from chemistry to sketching snowflake crystals, he studied to become a physician.

 Steno's skill as a physician and anatomist became apparent while he was still a young man.
 He read the works of Paracelsus, Descartes, Galileo, Kepler and Kircher, and later met in person Jan Swammerdam and Frederik Ruysch.
 Steno himself impressed high society with his dissections of horse eyes.
 On a whim, he dissected a sheep's head and, almost by accident, discovered the duct of the parotid gland, which supplies saliva to the mouth.
 In later years, he uncovered the nature of muscle contractions, and the muscular nature of the human heart (thought by some to generate heat, not pump blood).
 He explained that the heart "is actually a muscle," and employed geometry to explain muscular action.
 Like his studies of the heart, Steno's careful dissections of human brains disproved some of the speculations of no one less than Descartes.

-Steno went further than refuting the ideas of Descartes; he even rejected the Aristotelian elements of earth, water, air and fire.
-This ancient view assigned distinct shapes to the different elements: icosahedron for water, tetrahedron for fire, cube for earth, and octahedron for air.
+Steno went further than refuting the ideas of Descartes; he even rejected the Aristotelian elements of Earth, water, air and fire.
+This ancient view assigned distinct shapes to the different elements: icosahedron for water, tetrahedron for fire, cube for Earth, and octahedron for air.
 By examining grains of sand under a microscope, Steno discovered that they had a variety of shapes: "pyramidal, pentahedral, cubic, heptahedra, trapezia . . ."
 Steno recorded his observations in a manuscript he wrote in 1659, while still studying at the University of Copenhagen, Chaos.
-In this early work, he touched upon the modern understanding of the fractionation of the planet — the separation of earth's matter thanks to the planet's heat.
+In this early work, he touched upon the modern understanding of the fractionation of the planet — the separation of Earth's matter thanks to the planet's heat.
 Remarkably, the manuscript was somehow lost and only rediscovered in 1946.

 Making his case for fossil shark teeth wasn't a simple matter of showing their modern counterparts.
 In Steno's time, many scholars and philosophers believed that fossils resulted from some creative force in nature.
 In those days, fossils were defined simply as natural (and sometimes manmade) objects dug out of the ground, so this explanation was partly true; Steno himself recognized that crystals could grow inside rocks.
 If this explanation were true in every case, however, then the shark teeth should be new, having recently been made by the surrounding rocks.
 In fact, he showed the teeth were old — as evidenced by their decayed state — and therefore relics from an earlier time.
 He also pointed out that, unlike tree roots that grow into rock crevices, the teeth weren't deformed, nor did they cause cracks in the surrounding sediment.
 Steno applied the same logic to other fossils, including numerous molluscan fossils found on mountaintops.
 He noticed that the shells had growth lines documenting their development from much smaller animals, but they also had borings from other animals.
 He wrote: